-The National Science Olympiad starts with an examination held at nearly 1400 schools across the country and culminates with the international Olympiads at different corners of the world.
+The National Science Olympiad starts with an examination held at numerous schools across the country and culminates with the international Olympiads at different corners of the world.
 The national level examinations are designed to assess conceptual understanding, logical reasoning, laboratory skills, and above all, the ability to apply problem-solving skills to novel situations, both theoretical and experimental.
 Training is included from the third stage of the programme and the first two stages do not necessarily require any specialised coaching outside the regular school system.

 The first stage examination, the National Standard Examination (NSE) is the organisational responsibility of the Indian Association of Physics Teachers (IAPT).
 The academic responsibility for Chemistry and Biology rests with the Association of Chemistry Teachers (ACT) and the Association of Teachers in Biological Sciences (ATBS) respectively, while Physics, Astronomy and Junior Science are handled by IAPT itself.
 The NSEs are tests with objective type questions and are offered in English and Hindi, with additional languages also available in Physics.
 The syllabus is broadly equivalent to up to Class XII (for Astronomy, Biology, Chemistry and Physics) and Class X (for Junior Science) of the Central Board of Secondary Education (CBSE).
 However, the questions in all levels of Olympiads (including NSEs) may be expected to be of a higher difficulty level than the board examinations.
-These examinations are held close to the end of November every year at nearly 1400 centres across the nation.
-Students can register for this preliminary stage at their own schools.
-The registration fee is Rs 100, which is the only fee that the student has to pay in the entire process up to the International Olympiads.
+These examinations are held close to the end of November every year at numerous centres across the nation.
+Students can register for this preliminary stage at their own schools or directly online.
+The registration fee is Rs 200, which is the only fee that the student has to pay in the entire process up to the International Olympiads.

 The best-performing students from the NSEs (approximately 300 in each subject) qualify for the second stage — the Indian National Olympiads (INOs).
 The responsibility of the programme from this stage onwards lies with HBCSE.
 The INOs are held in late January at around 18 centres across the country.
 The syllabus is the same as that of the NSEs.
 The tests consist of objective as well as long questions.